 Surveyor, the rover Spirit rolling off of its

-spacecraft, and the Phoenix lander ready to dig into the martian soil.
+spacecraft, and the Curiosity rover ready to examine the surface of Mars.

 The missions sent in the 1960s and 1970s were rather elaborate, for there was enough money in those days so that two spacecraft could be sent (like the Viking mission).
 Now the policy for NASA is to send small, simple spacecraft to study planets (the faster and cheaper policy).
 While this can provide some rather dramatic results, at times the limitations of the systems are annoying.
 It has actually been a bit of a problem, since in the late 1990s two such spacecraft failed upon arrival at Mars.
 While some people think faster-cheaper might be good for the budget, it is bad for science.
 Unless the budget changes, this policy probably won't change.
 That's enough political discussion; let's get back to the science!